jadekhiev/Coursera_tidyData/README.md

 How To Use This Git
 ===================

-Run the `run_analysis.R` located in the /scripts directory to create a tidy data set that can be used in future analysis ([sourced from the UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#)).
+Run the `run_analysis.R` located in this directory to create a tidy data set that can be used in future analysis ([sourced from the UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#)).